markwash/images-api-v2/spec.md

 **DELETE /v2/images/\<IMAGE_ID\>**

 Encode the ID of the image into the request URI.
 Request body is ignored.

+Images with the "protected" attribute set to "True" cannot be deleted and the response will have an HTTP 403 status code.
+You must first set the "protected" attribute to "False" and then perform the delete.

 The response will be empty with an HTTP 204 status code.